Fiat 850

 The Fiat 850 (Tipo 100G) is a small rear-engine, rear-wheel-drive car manufactured and marketed by Italian car manufacturer Fiat from 1964 to 1973.

 History

 Overview

-Its technical design was an evolution of the successful Fiat 600.
+Its technical design was an evolution of the successful Fiat 600, as the 850 was originally thought to be its successor.
+This, however, did not materialize, as the 600 remained in production during almost all of the 850's lifespan, which also was a larger and more expensive car.
 The internal name for the Fiat 600 development project was "Project 100" and consequently, the internal Fiat codename for the 850 project was 100G (G was a follow on of model designations for the 600 which ran from A to F).
 The engine of the 850 was based on that of the Fiat 600, but had its capacity increased to 843 cc.
 The 850 came in two versions: "normale" (standard) with 34 hp-metric and engine code 100G.000 and "super" with 37 hp-metric and engine code 100G.002.
 The maximum speed was approximately 125 km/h.
 While it was not a large step forward in technical development, it possessed a certain charm with its large rolling eyes and its short tail, in which the engine sat.